Pennsylvania, New Jersey

 Pens, paper, permanent markers

 Natural materials (leaves, fresh or dried plants, branches, seeds, grains)

 Hopefully, you have a bit more clarity on art therapy and what it might entail.
-If you are interested in art Therapy, schedule an appointment with our art therapist, Farhana Ferdous.
+If you are interested in art Therapy, feel free to self schedule.
 We also offer an Art Therapy Support Group once weekly.
 Call 267-682-6847 to learn more.
-We offer Art therapy at our Art Museum Office Location, in Center City Philadelphia and Virtual in PA.
+We offer Art therapy at our Art Museum Office Location, in Center City Philadelphia, Virtual in PA as well as at our Ocean City Office in Ocean City NJ or Virtual in NJ .
 To schedule a general therapy appointment you can do so online or by calling 215 922 5683 x 100